RaeKimie/be-nc-news/README.md

 ## :star2: Getting Started

-You will need to follow the instructions below to run this repo.
+You will need to follow the instructions below to play with this repo.